ABOUT THE CADDO LAKE PHOTOGRAPHY WORKSHOP

 PHOTOGRAPHY ADVENTURES ON WATER

 There's nothing like capturing the beauty of a landscape from the water itself.
-Our guided kayaking excursions will let you photograph from unique perspectives, allowing you to glide through narrow channels and quietly approach hidden corners of the lake.
-You'll be able to frame your shots in ways that others can't, letting the serenity of Caddo Lake seep into your work.
+Our guided kayaking excursions let you photograph from unique perspectives, gliding through narrow channels and quietly approaching hidden corners of the bayou.
+Kayaking lets you move through the swamp with your own rhythm, framing each scene in a way that's uniquely yours, allowing the serenity of the cypress swamp to seep into your work.

 WORKSHOP ITINERARY & SCHEDULE